lflaherty/evfirmware-vcu/firmware/README.md

 This will also invoke the unit tests from `evfirmware-lib` (`System/`)

-# Software Components <a name="Software-Components"/>
+<h1 id="Software-Components">Software Components</h1>

 Expanding on the high level firmware stack from above, we can see all the software components:

 ![Firmware Components](images/Firmware_Architecture_Detailed_View.png)

-## User Journeys - Internal Operation Examples <a name="User-Journeys---Internal-Operation-Examples"/>
+<h2 id="User-Journeys---Internal-Operation-Examples">User Journeys - Internal Operation Examples</h2>

 To visualize the flow of data through this system, we can consider a few examples:

-### Starting vehicle & moving into drive state <a name="Starting-vehicle---moving-into-drive-state"/>
+<h3 id="Starting-vehicle---moving-into-drive-state">Starting vehicle & moving into drive state</h3>

 The driver will:
 1. Turn power on
 2. Press brake, then simultaneously press dashboard button